EdDataScienceEES/tutorial-kingakaszap/tutorial/tutorial.md

 library (ggthemes) # we will use ggthemes to add a cool theme to our graphs
 ```

 Let's import the dataset.
 This is a fake dataset created for this tutorial, but let's imagine it's the actual field data of your bird observations you collected in the parks.
-The dataset is in the ZIP folder you downloaded earlier, under the name `field_data.csv`.
+The dataset is in the ZIP folder you downloaded earlier, in the "data" folder under the name `field_data.csv`.
 You can import it manually with clicking on *Import dataset* -\> *From Text (base)*.
 But, of course, you can also do it with code.

 ``` r
 # Import the dataset